abigialbuchman/IGME-230/230-project-1-content.md

 ## Aesthetics

-The graphics style will be 16-bit pixel art with ambient music as well as sound effects.
+The graphics style will be 16-bit pixel art with ambient background music to fit the mood of the game (creepy fun) as well as 16 bit sound effects.

 ## Gameplay